patrick528300/DetectingFilms/README.md

    blix(use bleach + fixer), water washing and stabilizing (use stabilizer, optional).
 Improper chemical processing such as uneven development, fading liquid effect, and incomplete reaction can destroy the content of films, making them unable to rea.
 Improper chemical processing directly leads to large blank areas on films, artifacts, residual blank spots, color patches, accidental imprints, et al.
 3. **Improper storage**.
 Holes can be on films.
 Long term storage could lead to color fading.
-Re-coiling films could lead to dye removal as well due to friction.
+Re-coiling films could also lead to dye removal due to friction.

-To detect whether a negative film is readable in a short time, I developed and train a ResNet 18 model.
+To detect whether a negative film is **readable**, I developed and train a ResNet 18 model.
 I marked the films 1 if the film is normal or 0 otherwise.
 The pipeline and the structure of the model will be discussed later.

 ## Examples of the films from the dataset